-Recipients of an award must wait for a period of three (3) years from award year before applying again.
+Recipients of an award must wait for a period of three (3) academic years from award year before applying again.
 For example, if an applicant received an award in academic year 2018/19, they are not eligible to apply again until 2022/23.

-The President of the Academic Senate is deemed ineligible during his/her term in office plus one academic year after stepping down from this position.
+The president of the academic senate is deemed ineligible during their term in office plus one academic year after stepping down from this position.

-Applications are available and must be submitted through Google Forms by 11:59 PM EST on the deadline of January 4, 2021.
+All applications must be submitted through Google Forms by 11:59 PM EST on the deadline of January 4, 2021.
 Late applications will not be considered.

-The Application should be completed in a clear and concise manner.
-All proposals need to be submitted through the Slideroom portal.
+The application should be completed in a clear and concise manner.
+All proposals need to be submitted through the Google Form.
 Failure to do so will result in immediate rejection of your application.

 - A brief narrative that is 100–120 words for use in communication vehicles (e.g., website)

-- A description of the project in sufficient detail to enable the Awards Committee to understand and evaluate it.
-The project description should not exceed 5 pages.
+- A detailed description of the project, sufficient enough to enable the awards committee to understand and evaluate it (The project description should not exceed five pages.
 Supplemental materials may be included and should be submitted in one PDF document not to exceed 10 pages.
 Please be aware that the committee members are from a variety of schools and disciplines.
-The applications should not include jargon nor abbreviations of organizations and products.
+The applications should not include jargon or abbreviations of organizations and products.)

-- An itemized budget, which may not include funding for computer hardware/software, technology equipment, cameras, etc. that are currently accessible at Pratt.
-It is the responsibility of the applicant to properly research facilities at the Institute, and their availability.
+- 4. An itemized budget, which may not include funding for computer hardware/software, technology equipment, cameras, etc. that are currently accessible at Pratt.
+It is the responsibility of the applicant to properly research facilities at the Institute, and their availability

 Work published or exhibited by the grant recipient should be acknowledged as being supported by the “Faculty Development Fund of Pratt Institute.”